257lad/257lad/README.md

 # Hi there, I'm Isaac Ndayizeye 👋

-**Frontend and Mobile Developer | UI/UX & Product Designer | DRF Enthusiast**
+**Fullstack | Mobile Developer | UI/UX & Product Designer**

 ---

 ## 💻 About Me
-I’m a Frontend Web, and Mobile Developer, UI/UX, and Product Designer passionate about creating modern, responsive, and accessible web applications.
-I blend design precision with clean, maintainable code using React, Vue.js on the front end, capacitor for Mobile, and build robust APIs with Django REST Framework on the back end — crafting seamless, intuitive, and impactful digital experiences.
+Fullstack Developer currently specializing in frontend development and UI/UX design at HOGI.
+Passionate about creating modern, responsive web applications from database to deployment.
+Skilled in React/Vue.js for dynamic interfaces and Django REST Framework for robust backend APIs.
+Proven ability to deliver complete fullstack solutions through personal projects.

 - 🔭 Currently building modern web apps and dashboards
 - 🌱 Always learning new frontend and backend technologies